 Lenvatinib Mesylate and Cetuximab in Treating Patients with Recurrent or Metastatic Head and Neck Squamous Cell Carcinoma or Cutaneous Squamous Cell Carcinoma

-This phase I / Ib trial studies the best dose and side effects of lenvatinib mesylate and cetuximab in treating patients with head and neck squamous cell carcinoma or cutaneous squamous cell carcinoma that has come back or spread to other places in the body.
+This phase I / Ib trial studies the best dose and side effects of lenvatinib mesylate and cetuximab in treating patients with head and neck squamous cell carcinoma or cutaneous squamous cell carcinoma that has come back (recurrent) or spread to other places in the body (metastatic).
 Lenvatinib mesylate may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Immunotherapy with monoclonal antibodies, such as cetuximab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Monoclonal antibodies, such as cetuximab, may interfere with the ability of tumor cells to grow and spread.
 Giving lenvatinib mesylate and cetuximab may work better in treating patients with head and neck squamous cell carcinoma or cutaneous squamous cell carcinoma.

 Location: 7 locations